ngaretou/usfm_bible/README.md

 - Search by collection or all collections
 - Dark/Light mode with quick switching
 - Remembers user columns on subsequent opens
+- For Wolof version has unique Wolof links on web
 - For non web apps (Win/macOS/Android/iOS)
   - Remembers window position (Win/macOS)
   - Caches verses in a local db